Spirals-Team/test4repair-experiments/results/math/85/jGenProg/readme.md

 Nb of EvoSuite Tests: 26

-Nb of Failing EvoSuite Tests: 26
+Nb of Failing EvoSuite Tests: 4

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 30
+Average Nb of EvoSuite Tests: 26.2

-Average Nb of Failing EvoSuite Tests: 4
+Average Nb of Failing EvoSuite Tests: 3.29

+Average Nb of Test-adequate patches: 4.3

 ---